Skip to content

 This simple ampersand became the symbol of the HECW movement, representing the core belief that progress lies not in opposition, but in collaboration.
 It is about energy & climate, people & planet, profit & purpose.
 It is about breaking down silos and fostering a “one team” mentality to tackle the world’s most pressing challenges.

-From the devastation of a hurricane, a new kind of storm was born—a storm of innovation, collaboration, and unstoppable progress.
-The story of Katie Mehnert and Juliana Garaizar and how Houston Energy & Climate Week came to be is a testament to the power of individual action and the extraordinary potential that is unlocked when two determined forces unite.
-They are catalysts for change, and through the “Power of &,” they have ignited a movement that is reshaping the future of energy, not just for Houston, but for the world.
+The story of Honorable (late) Sylvester Turner, Katie Mehnert, and Juliana Garaizar and how Houston Energy & Climate Week came to be is a testament to the power of individual action and the extraordinary potential that is unlocked when determined forces unite, despite their differences.
+They are catalysts for change, and through the “Power of &,” they have ignited a movement that is reshaping the future of energy, not just for Houston but for the world.